heendung/vs-zsl/README.md

 ## Dataset
 #### Wikipedia Documents
 The (non-) filtered Wikipedia sentences are available on [here](https://drive.google.com/drive/u/0/folders/1oFo4CsYcU0t7EOb9DwJX26JQgT_i9BIw).
-Please read the related README for more details.
+Please refer to the related README for more details.

 #### Semantic Representations
 To extract the semantic representations from the (non-) filtered sentences, run